 The Congressional Budget Office takes a longer view, focusing on budget trends over the next 25 or 75 years.

-The Social Security Trustees release an annual report on the health of the Social Security system.
+The Social Security Trustees release an annual report on the health of the Social Security trust funds.

 Analysis of the President's Budget

 Appropriations are annual decisions made by Congress about how the federal government spends some of its money.
 In general, the appropriations process addresses the discretionary portion of the budget – spending ranging from national defense to food safety to education to federal employee salaries, but excludes mandatory spending, such as Medicare and Social Security, which is spent automatically according to formulas.

 Reconciliation is a special legislative process created as part of the Budget Act of 1974.
 It is intended to help lawmakers make the tax and mandatory spending changes necessary to meet the levels proposed in the congressional budget resolution.
 Our 101 provides the answers to questions such as "how do reconciliation instructions work?" or "what is the Byrd rule?" as well as explaining the implications of using reconciliation for Obamacare repeal or tax reform.

 With the House and Senate recently undergoing oversight hearings of the Congressional Budget Office (CBO), it's helpful to remember what CBO is and how exactly it came about.
 This blog seeks to explain a few basic questions about CBO, its origin, why it's a vital part of the budget process, and how it goes about scoring legislation and forecasting budget and economic outcomes.